MediaBrowser/MediaBrowser.Kodi/README.txt

         plugin.video.xbmb3c\skin_diffs\skin.aeon.nox\1080i
    Make a backup of the originals!

-If all goes well, you will be able to browse your library and play movies (TV not working yet).
+If all goes well, you will be able to browse your library and play TV and movies.

 NOTE: When first going into your library it will take a long time as it needs to cache all images locally right now.
 Only an issue on first entry.